-- A. Smoking of tobacco products, or any other substance, is prohibited in all Common Areas, including exclusive use Common Areas (i.e., patios, balconies, porches and garages). - B. Every lease or other rental agreement for the occupancy of a Unit that is entered into or renewed after March 1, 2013, must quote verbatim in bold print paragraph (A) of this section. - C. Every agreement for the purchase and sale of a Unit that is entered into after March 1, 2013, must quote verbatim in bold print paragraph (A) of this section.
+- A. Smoking and vaping of tobacco products, or any other substance, are prohibited in all dwellings, including inside an owner's unit, and Common Area, including exclusive use Common Areas (i.e., patios, balconies, porches and garages). - B. Every lease or other rental agreement for the occupancy of a Unit that is entered into or renewed after March 1, 2013, must quote verbatim in bold print paragraph (A) of this section. - C. Every agreement for the purchase and sale of a Unit that is entered into after March 1, 2013, must quote verbatim in bold print paragraph (A) of this section.